X

 Upper School

-The art program promotes self-motivation, self-expression, and skill development for students who design their own individualized paths.
-Students with a passion for a specific medium have the opportunity for more in-depth study.
-Advanced and AP classes are offered for those preparing portfolios for college admission.
+The Upper School art program fosters self-motivation, self-expression, and skill development for students who design their own individualized paths.
+Students with a passion for a specific medium have the opportunity for more in-depth study in painting, drawing, and sculpture.
+Advanced classes are offered for those preparing portfolios for college admission, and students may choose to take Advanced Art History or Critical Thinking in the Arts as humanities electives their senior year.